mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 fun <A, B> map(list: List<A>, f: (A) -> B): List<B>
 ```

 As we might guess, using checked exceptions for the function `f` is impossible since it must stay generic.
-The only possible way is to add some very generic exception to the function's signature, such as a `RuntimeException` or an `Exception`, which is useless.
+The only possible way is to add some generic exception to the function's signature, such as a `RuntimeException` or an `Exception`, which is useless.

 So, we understood that we need a better approach to handle errors, at least in functional programming.
 Let's see how we can do it.